 This tool tracks historical (1979-present) variability in climate for a selected location.
 Users can choose from a number of climate variables summarized at the monthly, seasonal, or annual timescales and both create plots and acquire the resultant data.

-This tool shows historical (1979-present) variability in climate for a pairing of two variables for at a selected location.
+This tool shows historical (1979-present) climate variability by years for a pairing of two variables for at a selected location.
 Users can choose from a number of climate variables summarized at the monthly, seasonal, or annual timescales and both create plots and acquire the resultant data.

 This tool allows users to access a series of graphs that display climate information across the United States covering the recent year and climate forecasts for the next 7 months.
 The interface not only provides climate variables, such as precipitation, but also variables pertinent to agricultural systems and energy, such as growing degree and heating/cooling degree days.